Did Ellen White Wear Jewelry?

 Many Adventists are surprised to learn that Mrs. White wore jewelry and made photographs in private, while at the same time telling her followers that God was displeased with such activities.
 The fact that she engaged in activities so opposed to her own testimonies could lead one to question whether she really believed that what she wrote came from God.
 Did she really have confidence in her own testimonies?
 Or did she know then what many Adventists are just finding out today, that her testimonies did not originate with God at all, but originated in the teachings of the strong personalities around her?
 Perhaps these testimonies were written to support the teachings of Adventist leaders, but deep in her heart, Mrs. White did not really believe they came from God.
 This might explain why she advocated certain teachings in public, but did not follow them in her private life.

 In the following pictures take note of the one on the left.
-It is the original photo of Mrs. White with her granddaughter, Ella Robinson.
-On the right is the retouched photo appearing in Ellen G. White, The Later Elmshaven Years, with Ella's necklace noticeably absent.
+It is the original photo of an elderly Mrs. White sitting with her granddaughter, Ella Robinson, for a group photo.
+On the right is the retouched photo that appears in the SDA Church's book Ellen G. White, The Later Elmshaven Years.
+Notice that Ella's necklace is noticeably absent.

 Apparently the White Estate is not only adept at altering the words of Ellen White but they are also proficient at altering photographs.
-The alteration is necessary in order to perpetuate the myth that early SDA's did not wear jewelry.
+The alteration is necessary in order to perpetuate the myth that early SDA's did not wear jewelry and paid heed to the testimonies of Ellen White.

 Notice the following quote where Mrs. White acknowledges receiving a costly piece of jewelry and wearing it repeatedly: